ida-dar/streamer-spotlight/README.md

 # streamer-spotlight
 It is a simple streamer spotlight application where users can add their favorite streamers along with some relevant details.
 Other users can then upvote or downvote these streamers.
+You may vote for only one streamer from one device.

+For more clarity I decided to create separate folders for backend and frontend.

-Available pages:
+#### Available pages
 * Home - app description;
 * Streamer records - where you may submit streamer for voting and vote for other streamers;
 * Streamer details - where you may read more about submitted streamer.

-You may vote for only one streamer from one device.

-For more clarity I decided to create separate folders for backend and frontend.
+#### Available endpoints
+* POST /streamers: An endpoint to receive new streamer submissions from the frontend and store them in a database.
+* GET /streamers: An endpoint to return all the stored streamer submissions in response to a request from the frontend.
+* GET /streamer/:id: An endpoint to return data about a specific streamer.
+* PUT /streamers/:id/vote: An endpoint to receive an upvote for a specific streamer and update their current upvote/downvote count.

 ### Possible improvements and new features
 * modifying redux to use saga;